acristofari/as-zsl/README.md

-# Lasso problems with zero-sum constraint
+# A decomposition method for lasso problems with zero-sum constraint

 _Active-Set Zero-Sum-Lasso_ (AS-ZSL) is a solver for the following lasso problem with zero-sum constraint: